bookofproofs/bookofproofs.github.io/_sources/history/17th-century/hooke.md

 * In 1664 the Society agreed to pay Hooke a salary of £80 per year but shortly after this they arranged the position of Cutlerian Lecturer in the Mechanical Arts for him at a salary of £50 per year and then reduced his salary as Curator of Experiments to £30 but gave him an appointment for life.
 * This did not provide the financial security that Hooke might have hoped for, since the Society often did not have sufficient funds to pay him as Curator of Experiments and when he was not paid for his duties as Cutlerian Lecturer in the Mechanical Arts he was forced to go to court to get payment.
 * The year 1665 was the one when Hooke first achieved worldwide scientific fame.
-* His book Micrographia, published that year, contained beautiful pictures of objects Hooke had studied through a microscope he had made himself.
+* His book "Micrographia", published that year, contained beautiful pictures of objects Hooke had studied through a microscope he had made himself.
 * Hooke invented the conical pendulum and was the first person to build a Gregorian reflecting telescope.
 * In addition to his post as Professor of Geometry at Gresham College, Hooke held the post of City Surveyor.
 * To Hooke the position of surveyor was a financial boon, more than compensating for the uncertainty of his other income.